marchorst/Hyland.Rocket.RPA.OnBase/README.md

 ## SHOWCASE ONLY: Finish Workflow Onbase Document by DocId
 ### Warning
 Do not use this activity outside the showcase!
-If you need a fully functional activity please contact marc.horst@hyland.com or Michaela.Kroeber@hyland.com
+If you need a fully functional activity please contact marc.horst@hyland.com

 Currently it looks for the first Queue by DocId and executes the first AdHocUserTask.